Duolingo Max Review 2026: Is it worth it?

 | Audio Speeds | One speed | Slow + natural speed |

 The difference: Duolingo Max is Duolingo with some AI features added.
-French Together is built specifically for conversation practice from the ground up.
+Copycat Cafe is built specifically for conversation practice from the ground up.

 My honest recommendation: